tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   the manufacturer in the `nameIdentifier` subproperty of `Creator`.

 `Model`
   The name of the model or type of the instrument.
-Unfortunately, the DataCite Schema has no suitable property for that, so you'll need to leave it out.
+Unfortunately, as of this writing, the DataCite Schema has no suitable property for that, so you'll need to leave it out.\ [#dc_model]_

 `Description`
   A textual description of the device and its capabilities.
 Add as